Developing .NET Applications on Linux

 3.4.1.2 - Installing Mono on Ubuntu

-On Ubuntu, it's a bit longer, but just two commands—the first to add the repository:
+On Ubuntu it’s a little longer, but also just two commands.
+The first adds the repository:

 Now install Mono